mdesantis1984/AgenteIALocal/src/README.architecture.en.md

 ### 1. Purpose of the document

-This document defines in a **exhaustive and binding** way the architecture, scope, phases and technical decisions of the **Agente IA Local (VSIX)** project.
+This document defines, in a **exhaustive and binding** way, the architecture, scope, phases, and technical decisions of the **Agente IA Local (VSIX)** project.

 Objectives:
 - Resume the project at any time without loss of context.
 - Avoid reopening decisions that have already been validated.
-- Serve as an architectural reference for development, maintenance and coordination with tools (Copilot).
+- Serve as an architectural reference for development, maintenance, and coordination with tools (Copilot).

 ---